Skip to main content

 Minimum Residence Credit Requirement 16 credits

-Minimum Graduate Coursework Requirement 15 credits must be in graduate-level coursework from nuclear engineering, math, physics, chemistry, computer science, or any other engineering department except E P D. Details can be found in the Graduate School’s Minimum Graduate Coursework (50%) policy (https://policy.wisc.edu/library/UW-1244).
+Minimum Graduate Coursework Requirement 15 credits must be graduate-level coursework from nuclear engineering, math, physics, chemistry, computer science, or any other engineering department except E P D. Refer to the Graduate School: Minimum Graduate Coursework (50%) Requirement policy: https://policy.wisc.edu/library/UW-1244.

 Overall Graduate GPA Requirement 3.00 GPA required.